CodeNekt/.github/profile/README.md

 ****

-Welcome to **CodeNekt**, The Blockchain-based ecosystem that transforms vehicules into degital asets and connectes the automotives industry
+Welcome to **CodeNekt**, The Blockchain-based ecosystem that transforms vehicles into digital assets and connects the automotive industry

 ---

 ## 🔧 What is CodeNekt?

-**CodeNekt** is a decentralized platform that:

 ### 🔹 For Vehicle Owners
 CodeNekt provides tools to manage, protect, and monetize vehicle data — giving full control to the owner while enabling new digital ownership models.